We are excited to have six courses available for summer 2018:

 Art has always been a tool used by people to confront injustice and propagate social change.
 This course will explore the ways in which both artists and non-artists use visual representation to reveal issues and engage people in political and social discourse.
 We will explore how image has been used in advertisement, billboards, the internet, and media outlets to sustain injustices and inequalities.
 Conversely, we will consider how artists incorporate modes of activism to question, protest, and engage those systems.
 Students will learn essential techniques in drawing, painting, and print-making to be able to recognize how they are commonly used and to create their own messaging.
 By coupling these techniques with writing and a critical examination of social ills students are guided to creative solutions.
 We will focus on portraiture and storytelling as two especially influential methods.
 When combined, they convey powerful individual expressions that respond to the social and political landscape.

-College Connect 2018 will run from July 2 through August 3.
-Classes will be held Mondays through Thursdays (no classes on Friday), from 9 a.m. to 12 p.m.
+The application for summer 2018 is now CLOSED (deadline was March 31).
+College Connect 2018 will run from July 2 until August 3.
+Classes will be held Monday-Thursday (no classes on Fridays), from 9 a.m. to 12 p.m.